pmutua/greenz/_posts/2018-07-06-How-to-Install-and-Configure-GitLab-on-Ubuntu- 16.04.md

 ---
 layout: post
-title: How to create your first Django library.
+title: How to Install and Configure GitLab on Ubuntu 16.04.
 description: >
-	GitLab is an open source GIT repository manager based on Rails and developed by GitLab Inc. It is a web-based GIT repository manager that allows your team to work on code, track bugs and feature requests and to test and deploy applications.
-GitLab provides features like a wiki, issue tracking, code reviews, activity feeds and merge management.
-It is capable of hosting multiple projects.

 tags: [tutorial]
 author: author1
 canonical_url: http://hyde.getpoole.com/2012/02/06/whats-jekyll/
 ---

+GitLab is an open source GIT repository manager based on Rails and developed by GitLab Inc. It is a web-based GIT repository manager that allows your team to work on code, track bugs and feature requests and to test and deploy applications.
+GitLab provides features like a wiki, issue tracking, code reviews, activity feeds and merge management.
+It is capable of hosting multiple projects.

 GitLab is available in four editions: